Books and e-books

 TorTalk

-Find the books in the library premises
+Find the books in the library

-Dewey - books with number code
+Dewey – books with number codes

 - WebDewey

-SAB - books with letter code
+SAB - books with letter codes

 - SAB - Libris